mstrlaw/mstrlaw/src/posts/2021-12-12-moving-from-gridsome-to-metalsmith.md

 ## Choosing a stack

 Anyways, after some research with <a href="https://github.com/myles/awesome-static-generators" target="_blank">this list of static site generators</a> as my starting point, I decided to go with <a href="https://www.metalsmith.io/" target="_blank">Metalsmith</a>.
 It is quite bare bone but extensible enough so that you get layout, templates, and other plugins that turn it into a pretty decent developer experience.
-Check out <a href="https://github.com/mstrlaw/mstrlaw" target="_blank">the repo</a> if you wanna spin it and use as your own.
+Check out <a href="https://github.com/mstrlaw/mstrlaw" target="_blank">the repo</a> if you wanna spin it and use for yourself.

 ## The quest to zero